 Unit prices are calculated by reference to the net asset value of the relevant fund at the time divided by the number of units that have been issued from that fund.
 Unit prices are rounded to four decimal places.
-The basic formulae for the calculation of unit prices are set out in the trust deed for the funds.
-We generally calculate unit prices each business day.
+Some additional information on the calculation of unit prices is set out in the trust deed for the Scheme.
+We generally calculate unit prices each business day using the asset values determined for that day (as described above).

 Any application for units, withdrawal request or switching request accepted before 4pm on a business day (or such later time as we may accept) will, in normal circumstances, receive the unit price applicable for that business day.
-You can obtain the unit price applicable to any day by contacting us.
+You can obtain the unit price applicable to any day by contacting us via the contact details in the PDS.

-Our current policy is to calculate unit prices using the forward pricing method (i.e. applications to purchase units or redemptions to sell units are processed using a price generally based on asset values as at the close of business on the day that the application or withdrawal request has been received).
+Our current policy is to apply unit prices using the forward pricing method.
 The use of forward pricing is considered to be good market practice as it removes the arbitrage opportunities associated with the alternative (historical pricing) method.
+Applications or redemptions are generally processed using the unit price applicable to the business day that the application or withdrawal request has been received.